 The Jefferson Terminal Credit Agreement contains a restricted payment covenant that restricts the Jefferson parties to the agreement and their subsidiaries from making distributions to us unless (a) the Jefferson Group Members (as defined in such agreement) would, on a pro forma basis after giving effect to such restricted payment, have a total debt leverage ratio of not more than 2.50 to 1.00 and (b) such distributions do not exceed \$10 million in any calendar year or \$25 million in the aggregate during the term of the Jefferson Terminal Credit Agreement.
-This restriction is subject to a number of other exceptions, including, among others, an exception for (a) issuances of equity to management not in excess of \$2 million in any calendar year (with unused amounts in any calendar year being carried over to succeeding calendar years), (b) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for payments made with respect to (i) operating costs and expenses of FTAI Energy Partners LLC incurred in the ordinary course of business, other corporate overhead costs and expenses of FTAI Energy Partners LLC, (ii) taxes, (iii) permitted tax distributions, (iv) financing for certain permitted investments, (v) salary, bonus and other benefits payable to officers and employees of parent and any other director or indirect parent company of Jefferson Gulf Coast Energy Holdings LLC, Jefferson Gulf Coast Energy Partners LLC or their subsidiaries.
-As a result of these restrictions, Jefferson Gulf Coast Energy Partners LLC may only make limited distributions to us, if any, which in turn limits the availability of cash from Jefferson that we may use to make distributions to our shareholders.
+This restriction is subject to a number of other exceptions, including, among others, an exception for (a) issuances of equity to management not in excess of \$2 million in any calendar year (with unused amounts in any calendar year being carried over to succeeding calendar years), (b) exceptions for activities otherwise permitted by the Jefferson Terminal Credit Agreement, to the extent such activities constitute a restricted payment, (c) exceptions for payments made with respect to (i) operating costs and expenses of FTAI Energy Partners LLC incurred in the ordinary course of business, other corporate overhead costs and expenses of FTAI Energy Partners LLC, (ii) taxes, (iii) permitted tax distributions, (iv) financing for certain permitted investments, (v) salary, bonus and other benefits payable to officers and employees of parent and any other director or indirect parent company of Jefferson Gulf Coast Energy Holdings LLC, to the extent related to the ownership or operation of Jefferson Gulf Coast Energy Holdings LLC, and (vi) fees and expenses related to any unsuccessful equity or debt offering by Parent that is directly attributable to the operations of Jefferson Gulf Coast Energy Partners LLC may only make limited distributions to us, if any, which in turn limits the availability of cash from Jefferson that we may use to make distributions to our shareholders.